Timotheus21/group_former/README.md

     ```

-2. **Navigate to the Project Directory**: For example change your directory to the cloned repository.
+2. **Navigate to the Project Directory**: For example change your current directory inside your terminal to the cloned repository.
 Change the example path with your actually path.

     ```bash